Glyndebourne: Swiss origins of the Christie family

 Langham Christie was the son of one Daniel Christin, a Swiss of obscure origins who anglicised his name to Christie on entering the army of the East India Company.
-According to frequently published accounts, Daniel Christin joined the Bombay Engineers rising to the rank of major, and the family fortune was made when he was given a hoard of gems by a Sultan in thanks for Christin preventing his troops from pillaging a harem.
+According to frequently published accounts, Daniel Christin joined the Bombay Engineers, rising to the rank of major, and the family fortune was made when he was given a hoard of gems by a Sultan in thanks for Christin preventing his troops from pillaging a harem.

-Unfortunately none of these claims finds ready support in the records of East India Company or indeed in any accounts of the period.
+Unfortunately, none of these claims finds ready support in the records of the East India Company or indeed in any accounts of the period.
 The rank of major seems to have been a later invention.
 There was indeed a Major Christie of the Madras Engineers, however he was shot dead by a Cossack near the river Aras in 1812, some three years after Daniel Christie had died.
 In his will, Daniel Christie refers to himself as formerly a captain in the service of the English East India Company under the presidency of Bombay, there being no mention of higher rank or of an engineering connection.
-The Christie family pedigree cites Daniel Christie's dates of promotion, first to Lieutenant in 1781 and to Captain in 1783, however no records to support these claims have been offered or traced thus far.
+The Christie family pedigree cites Daniel Christie's dates of promotion, first to Lieutenant in 1781 and to Captain in 1783, but no records to support these claims have been offered or traced thus far.

-The only Daniel Christie to be found for this period in the East India Company records is a surgeon's mate of the Sixth Regiment of Bombay Native Infantry.
+The only Daniel Christie to be found for this period in East India Company records is a surgeon's mate of the Sixth Regiment of Bombay Native Infantry.
 The Christie family pedigree claims that in 1782 Christin served in the war against Hyder Ali in Mysore.
 That Hyder Ali died in that year and that there was extensive looting by East India Company soldiers from Ali's palace, as was commonplace throughout the Anglo-Mysore Wars, is perhaps suggestive.

 Whatever the truth regarding his origins, rank or source of sudden wealth, Daniel Christie undoubtedly returned to England with a fortune estimated at £20,000 (equivalent to about £35 million in 2021 values), and his second marriage to Elizabeth, daughter of Sir Purbeck Langham, ultimately brought Glyndebourne into the Christin/Christie family.